tidge27/Warp-firmware/src/boot/ksdk1.1.0/README.md

 # Overview
 This is the firmware for the bike cadence and wobble sensor.

+Thomas Garry
+Emmanuel College
+twg32

+This Readme.md shows the information necessary to reproduce the bike cadence meter, when viewed in conjunction with the git repo, forked from the warp firmware git repo.

+Branch is tidge27/warp_firmware/working_gyro

 ## hardware
 This firmware is tried and tested with the FRDM KL03 development board.